-We know the amazing effects the antibacterial properties found in pure Australian Manuka honey has on wounds, to relieve colds, treat burns, ulcers and infections in humans; but is Manuka honey safe for animals?
-Just like in humans, Manuka honey is safe for pets and has been used to help heal wounds in dogs, cats, and horses.
+We know the amazing effects the antibacterial properties found in pure Australian Manuka honey has on wounds and burns, to relieve colds, ulcers and infections in humans; but is Manuka honey safe for animals?
+Just as with humans, Manuka honey is safe for pets and has been used to help heal wounds in dogs, cats, horses, and other animals.

 How does Manuka honey help?

 According to Blackmores, Manuka honey provides a moist wound environment and a protective barrier, preventing bacterial infection.
 It also helps remove damaged and dead cells, which – if left behind – provide a medium for bacteria to grow on, perpetuate inflammation, and delay wound healing.”
 Dogs Naturally Magazine notes that therapeutic Manuka honey (that is, Manuka with an MGO of 100 or more) can be applied to cuts or burns, or to treat any kind of wound or infection.
 With its unique properties, therapeutic Manuka honey is a natural:

 AB’s Honey 100% pure Australian Manuka Honey has the added benefits of being raw honey – meaning its natural goodness and antibacterial properties have not been stripped away due to pasteurisation.
 Higher grade MGO Manuka honey can also be diluted by up to 50% and still maintain its antimicrobial effect, allowing for some additional ways Manuka honey can be used for wounds.
 Adding Manuka honey to a topical antibiotic cream has been known to improve the performance of the cream alone.